 RELATED: The Best Hotels in Tokyo

 Sölden, in Austria's Ötz valley, is all about skiing—minus the lift lines.
 Here, a whopping 31 high-powered lifts and gondolas transport up to 67,000 people per hour, so you never miss a moment of action.
-And the Tyrolean region sees a lot of that—it served as the backdrop for some of the most adrenaline-packed sequences in the latest James Bond film, Spectre.
-(Sölden will soon be home to 007 Element, a cinematic installation at the summit of Gaislachkogl Mountain dedicated to the Bond franchise).
-Take it all in from Das Central, a cozy-chic ski lodge with recently renovated rooms, 10 different saunas at the spa, and a gourmet restaurant located 10,000 feet above sea level.
+And the Tyrolean region sees a lot of that: the area served as the backdrop for some of the most adrenaline-packed sequences in the James Bond film Spectre.
+(Sölden is also home to 007 Elements, a cinematic installation at the summit of Gaislachkogl Mountain dedicated to the Bond franchise).
+Take it all in from Das Central, a cozy-chic ski lodge with 10 different saunas at the spa and a gourmet restaurant located 10,000 feet above sea level.

 Visiting a dude ranch during summer months might let you live out your cowboy fantasies (riding horses; roping cattle) but winter is the unsung hero at The Resort at Paws Up, a 37,000-acre glamping retreat in the heart of Montana’s Blackfoot Valley.
 After exploring snow-covered landscapes by dogsled, cross-country ski, snowmobile, or even horse-drawn sleigh, retreat to your log-cabin-style room, where the staff has already queued up a roaring fire and bubble bath.